About THE BADBOOB

 Do your dreams come true?

-Whenever a family member passed, I inherited a plethora of records, CDs, cassettes, or MP3 players.
+Whenever a family member passed, I inherited a plethora of records, CDs, cassettes, or loaded MP3 players.

-The early influences of music and geographical surroundings (cities and rusting industry), provide the landing zone for distorted beats and intrusive glitch-scapes.
+The early influences of music, film, and geographical surroundings provided the landing zone for distorted beats and intrusive glitch-scapes in my audio production.

 In fourth grade, a night after school meant tuning to WDVE, awaiting the new My Chemical Romance single, or bumpin’ 50 Cent’s “Get Rich or Die Tryin’”, the first album I bought with my own money.
-A jewish, white suburban listening to “P.I.M.P” and “Poor Lil Rich”.
+A Jewish, white suburban kid listening to “P.I.M.P” and “Poor Lil Rich”.

 Starting drums in third grade, I experienced trouble finding bandmates with similar tastes.
 Heavily inspired by the likes of Slipknot, Suicidal Tendencies, Slayer, The Descendants, Minor Threat, TOOL, Korn, System of a Down, Rage Against The Machine, Death Grips, and Black Flag, I sought themes of aggression, politics, and dark human nature.
 Due to a lack of attention during childhood, I also desired to be a frontman- a difficult task for a drummer.